-3.2.1 ALTERNATIVE SS-1: MCDONALD RANCH SUBSTATION SITE
+3.2.1 ALTERNATIVE SS-1: BONEL RANCH (FORMERLY MCDONALD RANCH) SUBSTATION SITE

-The McDonald Ranch Substation Site is situated on an approximately 72-acre parcel, of which the substation would occupy approximately 15 acres.
+The Bonel Ranch (formerly McDonald Ranch) Substation Site is situated on an approximately 72acre parcel, of which the substation would occupy approximately 15 acres.
 This site is bordered by the Estrella River to the north and Estrella Road to the south, and is generally surrounded by rural development.
-The McDonald Ranch site is located within the County of San Luis Obispo North County Planning Area, El Pomar-Estrella Sub Area, and is currently use to grow alfalfa.
+The Bonel Ranch McDonald Ranch site is located within the County of San Luis Obispo North County Planning Area, El Pomar-Estrella Sub Area, and is currently used to grow alfalfa.
 Adjacent land uses are also agricultural, including fallow land, livestock grazing, alfalfa, dry farming, and vineyards.
 Scattered residences are present in the area.

-If the substation were constructed at the McDonald Ranch Substation Site, it could be connected to the existing Paso Robles Substation via a 70 kV power line following either the Estrella Route (Alternative PLR-1), the Proposed Project power line route, or the Creston Route (Alternative PLR-2).
-Figure 3-2 shows Alternative SS-1: McDonald Ranch Substation Site and potential power line route alignments.
+If the substation were constructed at the Bonel Ranch McDonald Ranch Substation Site, it could be connected to the existing Paso Robles Substation via a 70 kV power line following either the Estrella Route (Alternative PLR-1), the Proposed Project power line route, or the Creston Route (Alternative PLR-2).
+Figure 3-2 shows Alternative SS-1: Bonel Ranch McDonald Ranch Substation Site and potential power line route alignments.